 Be flexible.
 If you're used to riding a bike, consider swimming in the hotel pool.
 If you're in a safe neighborhood, get out and walk.
 Use the trip as an excuse to try new things.

-Really pressed for time?
+Pressed for time?
 Bring the gym with you.
 Exercise tubing (also called resistance bands) are like giant rubber bands with handles.
 Together with a chair, exercise tubing can help you perform almost any strength workout found in the average gym.
-Plus they're inexpensive, light and easy to pack.
+Plus, they're inexpensive, light and easy to pack.

 No gym, no exercise tubing and you don't want to leave the hotel?
 Workout in your room.
 Here's a routine you can do anywhere.

 - Jog or run in place to warm up.